 There are four more EU members that have not joined the Schengen zone: Ireland – which still maintains opt-outs, and Romania, Bulgaria, and Cyprus – which are seeking to join soon.

 How long can I travel in the Schengen Area?

 You are free to enter the Schengen Area via air, land, or sea without a visa for stays of up to 90 days within a 180-day period.

 Which countries are part of the Schengen Area?

-Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherland, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+The 27 Schengen countries are Austria, Belgium, Czech Republic, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 I am a tourist.
 Do I need to obtain a Schengen Visa?

 It depends.
 Citizens of 62 countries around the world can enter the Schengen Area with an ordinary passport.
 You will not need to obtain a visa prior to travel.

 You do not need to obtain a Schengen visa if you are from the following countries: